intersystems-community/vscode-objectscript/README.md

 - Guidance on [reporting issues](https://community.intersystems.com/post/using-intersystems-objectscript-vs-code-how-report-issues).
 This guidance also appears in a later section of this document.

+## Pre-Release Information

+This is a pre-release which improves security as follows:
+- Uses the authentication provider in Server Manager version 3 to retrieve connection passwords in a way which requires explicit consent from the VS Code user.
+- No longer returns a connection's password in the result of the `serverForUri` API.

 ## Features

 - InterSystems ObjectScript code highlighting support.